chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ### Change the Date/Time Format

-You can select one of five date and time formats from the drop-down.
-The date/time format will get updated as soon as you choose anyone and click **Save**.
+Select one of the five date and time formats from the drop-down menu.
+Select **Save** to change the appearance of the date and time across Chef Automate.

 {{< figure src="/images/automate/date-time-format-in-profile.png" alt="Date/Time Format">}}